GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 5, 2018-D JMJ  Support a non-square field
+This is really to make it viable for FRC, which has a rectangular field.
+Had to replace the `Field.WIDTH` with two constants, `Field.BREADTH` (along x-axis) and `Field.DEPTH` (along y-axis).
+This of course had a ripple-effect in other calculations.
+The pre-rendered blurry floor also had to be made non-square.
+The floor tile-rendering code had to be changed slightly to completely tile the field.

 ## October 5, 2018-C JMJ  Beginning implementation of collision physics
 Most of the code is in `CollisionPhysics.pde`, which contains a collection of classes and methods:
 The `Wall` class keeps information about a single vertical wall - the position of it's center, the orientation of it's normal,